-4 Iced Coffee Hacks That Will Save You Money
+Make Cold Brew At Home, Plus More Iced Coffee Hacks

 Cold brew coffee ratio

 Cold brew’s smoother, less acidic (and even sweet) flavour owes itself primarily to the slow, cold water steep.
-We found the best ratio to be 2:1 (water to grounds).
+We found the best ratio to make the cold brew concentrate to be 2:1 (water to coffee grounds).

 2. Start making iced coffee or milk cubes